MARK TUNNICLIFFE - CONTENT, CAMPAIGNS AND BRAND WRITER

 Client: World Development Movement

-Job: Concept / copy for magazine Insert - donor recruitment.
+Job: Concept / copy for insert - donor recruitment.

 Sometimes humour helps things along, especially where 'worthiness' is the default.
 And goats are faintly comical?
 So, at a time when 'Third World' charities were falling over themselves to get supporters to 'sponsor' a goat (and children) to help poor farmers, the client - who campaigned for policy change rather than 'aid' - was ready to try an irreverent creative for a donor recruitment insert.
 And while raising a laugh, and a few eyebrows, it generated considerable attention and debate about the issue of sponsorship.